mahdanahmad/translator-gator/readme.md

 ## Installation

 This project use [Lumen](https://lumen.laravel.com/) for RESTful API and [AngularJS](https://angularjs.org/) for it’s front-end framework.
-Currently, we only support [MongoDB](https://www.mongodb.com/) because we have unrequited love with aggregate.
+Currently, we only support [MongoDB](https://www.mongodb.com/).

 Before installing this project, you need to ensure that [Composer](https://getcomposer.org/doc/00-intro.md), [MongoDB](https://www.mongodb.com/download-center), [PHP>=5.6.4](http://php.net/manual/en/install.php) and some PHP extension (php-mongodb php-mbstring php-xml php-zip) installed on your machine.